What You Can Do to Improve Mesothelioma Survival

 All patients have rights, and one of these rights is the opportunity to gain a second opinion regarding the diagnosis and treatment options.
 This just means that the patient has the ability to consult with another specialist to confirm a diagnosis or find different types of treatment options available.

-It’s worth remembering that every specialist has something different to bring to the table, and with the growth and development of research comes new and different knowledge.
+It’s worth remembering that every specialist has something different to bring to the table, and with the growth and development of research come new and potentially effective different knowledge.

 Seek Support and Resources

-Physical treatment is necessary, as is mental and emotional support.
+Physical treatment is as necessary as mental and emotional support.
 It is completely normal for patients to feel overwhelmed or frightened, and it is important for them to be with people who care about them.

 Developing a strong support system is just as much of a necessity as working with a team of medical specialists.
 Patients will find that speaking to others in similar situations and sharing resources and knowledge will help their mental well-being and may eliminate some stress and fear.

-Good mental health and positive well-being are also necessary to survive mesothelioma.
-Patients should look to find support depending on their needs and preferences, such as counseling, mesothelioma support groups, and friends and family.
+Good mental health and a positive sense of optimism and well-being help to survive mesothelioma.
+Patients should look for support that fits their needs and preferences, such as counseling, mesothelioma support groups, and friends and family.

 It is also important for caregivers or family members to know that mesothelioma support is also essential for their well-being.

-Supporting someone with mesothelioma is a considerable emotional process and no one should go through this alone.
-Studies have illustrated that patients with terminal cancers who join support groups have higher survival rates and increased quality of life.
+Supporting someone with mesothelioma is stressful, and no one should go through it alone.
+Studies have illustrated that patients with terminal cancers — and their caretakers — who join support groups have higher survival rates and increased quality of life.